 Quinta Brunson made history in 2014 with the first Instagram video series to go viral("The Girl Who’s Never Been on a Nice Date").
-Since then, the 27-year-old comedian/actress/writer has partnered with Buzzfeed to become one of the internet's most popular video stars, racking up millions of views for funny, relatable fare like "9 Perks of Being Short" and "When You're Forced to Hang Out With a Child."
+Since then, the 27-year-old comedian/actress/writer has partnered with Buzzfeed to become an internet video star, racking up millions of views for funny, relatable fare like "9 Perks of Being Short" and "When You're Forced to Hang Out With a Child."
 Together with the digital publisher, she's sold shows to YouTube Red and Verizon's Go90 and is currently at work on a Facebook Watch series.
-Below, we catch up with the LA-based Brunson to talk about the merger of web and Hollywood, internet celebrity and why Scott Toilet Paper once gifted her in bulk.
+Below, we catch up with the LA-based Brunson to talk about the merger of web and Hollywood, internet celebrity and the time Scott Toilet Paper once gifted her in bulk.

 Hi Quinta!
 We hear you're really busy these days.
 What have you been up to?